An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Introduction

-In this paper, we fill this gap by deriving the I-MMSE relationship of discrete-time white Gaussian channel with or without feedback.
-With this relationship, discrete-time control and filtering systems are respectively modeled into feedback and non-feedback Gaussian channels, and total information (rate) is then analyzed as a control and filtering trade-off metric and estimated by using the optimal filtering techniques, which together provide a discrete-time counterpart result and complement our previous analysis of continuous-time systems in \cite{Wan_arxiv_2022}.
+In this paper, we derive the missing I-MMSE relationship for the discrete-time white Gaussian channels with and without feedback, simultaneously.
+With this newly derived I-MMSE relationship, and after modeling the discrete-time control and filtering systems into proper communication channels, we then investigate the total information (rate) as a control and filtering trade-off metric and estimate it by using the optimal filtering techniques, which together provide a discrete-time counterpart result complementing our previous analysis of continuous-time systems in \cite{Wan_arxiv_2022}.
 The main contributions of this paper can be summarized as follows:

-(C1) We derive the discrete-time I-MMSE relationship, which shows that total information of discrete-time white Gaussian channel with or without feedback is sandwiched by the sums of causal and predicted MMSEs of channel input (\hyperref[thm24]{Theorem~2.4}).
+(C1) We derive the I-MMSE relationship showing that the total information of discrete-time AWGN channel with feedback is sandwiched by the sums of causal and prediction MMSEs of the channel input (\hyperref[thm24]{Theorem 2.4}) irrespective of the distribution and stationarity of the signals or initial states.
 This relationship supplements the non-feedback result in \cite[Theorem~9]{Guo_TIT_2005} and serves as a discrete-time counterpart of Duncan's theorem in \cite[Theorem~1]{Kadota_TIT_1971a}.